 Building on fundamentals learned in Financial Accounting, students are introduced to several important analytical tools found in business.
-Topics include the time value of money, the concept of risk, budgeting, costing of products, master and flexible debt management, budgeting, and short-term business decisions.
+Topics include the time value of money, the concept of risk, budgeting, costing of products, master and flexible budgeting, debt management, and short-term business decisions.
 A solid basis in financial accounting will be necessary.